 Examples of unacceptable behaviors include, but are not limited to:

 The above list includes some examples.
 It is not a comprehensive or all-inclusive list.
-Students may also be disciplined for common sense violations or violations of school community values other those enumerated above.
+Students may also be disciplined for common sense violations or violations of school community values other than those enumerated above.

 Harassment/bullying is the creation of a hostile environment by conduct or by threats, intimidation or abuse, including cyberbullying, that either: